 The Toledo Cacao Fest at Lubaantun is really worth any visitor’s attention.
-For the day the central plaza is decked out with a dozen tents intrusively advertising foreign and local beers and alcoholic beverages.
+For the day the central plaza is decked out with a dozen tents intrusively advertising foreign and local brews.
 A D.J. plays rap music blasting through loudspeakers mounted on one of the pyramids.
 As tacky a Belizean spin on a cultural festival as you will find but the rest of the event is fine.

 Cacao producers converge on the event to offer their products, samples and brochures.
 Visitors can view demonstrations of how cacao is processed into the organic and otherwise Maya chocolate that is putting Belize on the world chocolate map.
 Several ladies from nearby villages run food stands offering the requisite Caldo, Tamales, Empanadas, coconut water and of course – genuine Maya chocolate the way their ancestors, well at least the elite, used to drink.

 The cultural presentations are well prepared and feature invited dance groups from neighboring Guatemala and Mexico.
 The presentations use music and dance to tell a story emblematic of the Maya culture – usually a love story or an important event in the life and history of the Maya civilization – the creation, an important battle, the ascension of a new king – are favorite themes.